stevna/BINF4241-group11/Assignment3/Answers.md

 1. We implemented the Singleton-Pattern in the “Board” class and the “Scoreboard” class (which we implemented in Part 3), because it should have only one instance of each of them during the running program.
 Furthermore, the implementation of this pattern provides a global point of access the instance of both classes.
 Therefore, we don’t have to give the instance of the board to the pieces.
+The implementation can be seen in the class diagram.
+In general, it is how we learnt in the lecture, the constructor of the board is private and we created a public function(getinstance()) to create an instance if no exists yet or if one exists, it gets returned.

 2. Class diagrams:
 ![Board](./img/singleton_classdiagram_board.JPG)